Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-typography-components-1.md

 };
 export default HeadingOne;

 ```

-🛩️ We are creating a paragraph component with a slot inside it that will allow us to add additional content inside it.
+🛩️ We are creating a H1 component that will allow us to add additional content inside it via the children prop.

 🛩️ Then we given it some styles.